arabidopsis/svelte-template/README.md

 ### Loading svelte bundles

-There are two global jinja2 functions `svelte_css` and `svelte_js` which use an `ASSET_FOLDER = 'assets` configuration value to load css and js generated from the build process.
+There are two global jinja2 functions `svelte_css` and `svelte_js` which use an `ASSET_FOLDER = 'assets'` configuration value to load css and js generated from the build process.
 Typically from the static folder.
 This should be the folder that the esbuild scripts specify e.g: `outdir: "app/static/assets"`.
 If you change `ASSET_FOLDER` in python then change the value in `.env` file for `esbuild`.